Funding in the Middle East.

-These grants are aimed specifically at journalists from the Middle East and North Africa.
+These grants are aimed specifically at journalists in or from the Middle East and North Africa.

 Eligible countries listed here

 The goals of the Doha Film Institute Grants Programme are to identify new talent, seek out new cinematic voices and discover universally resonant stories.
-The programme provides creative and financial assistance for short and feature-length films, subject to eligibility criteria, by Qatari and international first- and second-time directors, as well as established MENA directors.
+The programme provides creative and financial assistance for short and feature-length films by Qatari and international first- and second-time directors, as well as established MENA directors.

 Deadline: Rolling basis